Medical genetics of Jews: Familial dysautonomia

-Familial dysautonomia (Riley–Day syndrome), which causes vomiting, speech problems, an inability to cry, and false sensory perception, is almost exclusive to Ashkenazi Jews; Ashkenazi Jews are almost 100 times more likely to carry the disease than anyone else.
+Familial dysautonomia (Riley–Day syndrome), which causes vomiting, speech problems, an inability to cry, and false sensory perception, is almost exclusive to Ashkenazi Jews; Ashkenazi Jews are almost 100 times more likely to carry the disease than anyone else: about one in 30 Ashkenazi Jews carries the disease, compared to 1 in 3000 of the general population.

 Other Ashkenazi diseases and disorders

 Diseases inherited in an autosomal recessive pattern often occur in endogamous populations.
 Among Ashkenazi Jews, a higher incidence of specific genetic disorders and hereditary diseases has been verified, including: